andrealbinop/fitnesse-selenium-slim/README.md

 If you wish to change the default download directory, you can use specific browser preferences, as described **[here (Firefox) ](http://stackoverflow.com/questions/25240468/change-firefox-default-download-settings-within-selenium)** and **[here (Chrome)](http://stackoverflow.com/questions/23530399/chrome-web-driver-download-files)**.
 Take a look at [this test](fitnesse/FitNesseRoot/FitNesseSeleniumSlim/SeleniumFixtureTests/ManualTests/DownloadFileTest/content.txt) for a sample on how changing the default download directory can be achieved with **Firefox** and **Chrome**.

 However, as mentioned [here](http://stackoverflow.com/questions/12002324/waiting-for-file-to-download-on-selenium-grid) and [here](https://blog.codecentric.de/en/2010/07/file-downloads-with-selenium-mission-impossible/), accessing downloaded files proves to be a rather difficult task, especially when working with remote test providers such as [Selenium Grid](http://www.seleniumhq.org/projects/grid/) and [SauceLabs](https://saucelabs.com/).
 In these situations, another technique must be used.
 For example, if you're running selenium grid with **[Docker](https://www.docker.com/)**, you could create **[volumes](https://docs.docker.com/userguide/dockervolumes/)** to provide filesystem access between the container with the Selenium Node running the test and the container running FitNesse itself.

+#### Dry run

+Development with selenium can be slow, specially when tests contains many assertions.
+With FitNesse in the mix, currently there's no easy way to assert if code syntax and driver configuration is valid without having to effectively run the test.

+This plugins offers a **dry run** mode, aiming to address just that.
+When enabled, selenium actions with an element selector runs in a blank page and will fail only if:
+  * The driver connection is incorrect or the browser is not available to receive selenium commands.
+  * There are FitNesse or Selenium syntax errors.

+As this practice [implies](https://en.wikipedia.org/wiki/Dry_run_(testing)), this feature intention is to help with the following tasks:
+  * Mitigate FitNesse and Selenium syntax problems.
+  * Determine test effective order execution and included resources.
+  * Respond as fast as possible.

+Please note that the action **start browser** must be executed **before** dry run mode is enabled.
+Take a look at [this test](fitnesse/FitNesseRoot/FitNesseSeleniumSlim/SeleniumFixtureTests/ManualTests/DryRunTest/content.txt) for an usage example.